vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 This clearly does not scale, and we'll have to look for another solution.

 ### 1.4 The end of SQL?
 So does this mean that we should leave SQL behind?
 No. What we'll be looking at is _polyglot persistence_: depending on what data you're working with, some of that might still be stored in an SQL database, while other parts are stored in a document store and graph database (see below).
-So instead of having a single database, we can end up with a collection of databases with different approaches.
+So instead of having a single database, we can end up with a collection of databases to support a single application.

 ![polyglot persistence]({{ site.baseurl }}/assets/polyglot_persistence.png)
 <small>Source: https://martinfowler.com/articles/nosql-intro-original.pdf</small>

 This figure shows how in the hypothetical case of a retailer's web application we might be using a combination of 8 different database technologies to store different types of information.
 Note that RDBMS are still part of the picture!

-You'll often hear the term NoSQL as is No-SQL, but this should be interpreted as Not-Only-SQL.
+You'll often hear the term NoSQL as in "No-SQL", but this should be interpreted as "Not-Only-SQL".

-## 2. Intermezzo
+## 2. Intermezzo: JSON
-### 2.1 JSON
 Before we proceed, we'll have a quick look at the JSON ("JavaScript Object Notation") text format, which is often used in different database systems.
 JSON follows the same principle as XML, in that it describes the data in the object itself.
 An example JSON object:

 {% highlight json %}